 Adding a User Function to the Jython Library

 In the previous example, the system function sub() was used to subtract the temperatures of two bands.
-For this part of the tutorial, we will add our own function to the Jython Library to further classify each pixel.
-Prior to that, you will import a color enhancement table that assigns a color to each of the classifications.
+In this part of the tutorial, a user function will be added to the Jython Library to further classify each pixel.
+First a color enhancement table that assigns a color to each of the classifications is imported.

 Import the color enhancement file.